EdWordy/Colour-Encoder/README.md

 ## Features

-- Can encode binary or hex but uses half as many units.
+- Can encode binary but uses half as many units.
 - Can be printed onto paper and read back using provided encoder/decoder program (built on OpenCV).
 - 9000 Character capacity at print size A7 (image size 1200 x 800 px).